Matts-vdp/pixel-logic/README.md

 Not a fan of logic gates?
 You can also build the counter with a programmable component containing your own C# script.
 Let's take a look at how this works.

-1. Create a new file in the *customCode* folder called *count.ppl*.
+1. Create a new file in the *saves/customCode* folder called *count.ppl*.
 2. Open the file in your favorite text editor.
 3. Write the custom code.
 Here you can see my implementation.
 ```csharp